ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 But not only valves are being 3d printed.
 Since there is also a great demand for face masks, and they were, certainly in the beginning, in very short supply.
-So masks designs started popping up in the online communities, at first very basic and rudimentary designs but over the following days/weeks the designs became more specialized and optimized.
+So mask designs started popping up in the online communities, at first very basic and rudimentary designs but over the following days/weeks the designs became more specialized and optimized.

 These masks are not meant to replace the actual FFP2/3 or N95 masks but can offer people at least protection, if not for themselves, at least for others by preventing particles from the nose or mouth to spread as far as without wearing a mask.
 3D printing materials are also (usually) not medically certified so precautions have to be taken.
-Especially when printing masks with FDM technology.
+Especially when printing masks with [FDM technology](https://nl.wikipedia.org/wiki/Fused_deposition_modeling){:target="_blank"}.

 It might be possible for contaminants to get in between the layers and in microscopic cavities in the printed material.
 Therefor it is highly recommended to either disinfect the masks after user, and even more preferred to do this in addition to also sealing the mask with a sealant.
-This sealant can be varnish or any other material which does not cause irritation when coming in contact with human skin.
+This sealant can be varnish or any other material which does not cause irritation when touching human skin.

 Below are some of the designs I experimented with and my personal findings of each mask in terms of fabrication easy and wearing comfort.